 For a more detailed look at how the current and imminent models compare, take a look at iPhone 12 vs iPhone 11.

 We discuss when the best time to buy an iPhone is here.

 Should I buy the iPhone SE?

 You might think you are safe to buy the iPhone SE since it only launched in March 2020.
 The iPhone SE (2020) is a great handset, with many of the features of the iPhone 11 series in a more compact package.

 But the rumours suggest that there will be a new smaller iPhone coming in the form of the iPhone 12 mini.
 If your main reason for choosing the iPhone SE was a preference for a smaller handset then we strongly recommend that you wait a few more weeks.

 If however you are a fan of the SE design because it features a Home button and Touch ID, then by all means go ahead and make your purchase.

 If you're interested in what the future holds for Apple's most affordable smartphone and when its replacement will arrive, take a look at our roundup of the latest rumours on the iPhone SE 3.

 Waiting will save you money

-If you're happy to go down the second-hand route, then this could be an excellent time to shop for the iPhone 11, as some people sell them off to fund the purchase of the latest model.
+If you're happy to go down the second-hand route, then just after the launch of the new models will be an excellent time to shop for the iPhone 11, as some people sell them off to fund the purchase of the latest model.
 The main advantage of doing this now, apart from saving money, is that you know the device in question will only be a year old, so the battery should still be in good shape.